Find or host an online service, tips on technology and copyright, online communion and offering, links to prayers, and more.

 Gathering: Resources for Worship Planners, published four times a year, is a worship planning magazine for ministers and lay leaders, music directors, and United Church worship committees.
 Individual copies and subscriptions are available through UCRD Store.

-United in Learning is offering a series of webinars for ministry leaders on Congregational Programming During the Pandemic.
-These webinars share helpful tips and best practices for presenting online worship, as well as insights from those in ministry across the country who are discovering new ways to share the journey of faith online during COVID-19.
+United in Learning is offering a series of webinars for ministry leaders on various pandemic-related issues.
+These webinars share helpful tips and best practices for presenting online worship, best practices for hybrid worship, as well as insights from those in ministry across the country who are discovering new ways to share the journey of faith online during COVID-19.
 Recordings of previous programs are also available.

 Recordings of webinars that deal with other aspects of congregational life during COVID-19 (such as congregational finances, ADP, ministry for children and youth) are also available from United in Learning.